 BACB trades as a single entity; it has no subsidiaries or associates.
-As at 31 December 2018 BACB operated five representative offices, in Algiers, Tripoli, Abidjan, Dubai and Munich (which opened in 2018), in order to conduct marketing and client relationship activity.
+As at 31 December 2019 BACB operated five representative offices, in Algiers, Tripoli, Abidjan, Dubai (closing mid-2020) and Munich (which opened in 2018), in order to conduct marketing and client relationship activity.
 All decision making takes place in London and all transactions are booked in the London entity.